xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

 ## Conclusion

 This should be a very brief introduction into how you can use OAuth2 in spring cloud microservices.
 If I explained something wrong, please be free to correct me.
-I am open to any kind of critism :)
+I am open to any kind of critics :)

 The most important is, this sample works so you can try it out and change it in a way you need.
 May someone find this article useful :)